-Last week the Daily Beast revealed that Amy Schumer was among the shortlist of comedians who were offered Jon Stewart's chair at the helm of 'The Daily Show' alongside the likes of Chris Rock and Amy Poehler.
-Though she ultimately turned down the gig, the 'Trainwreck' star opened up to Howard Stern Tuesday morning about how much it meant to her.
+How famous has Amy Schumer become since coming on the Stern Show early in her career?
+According to reports, she was up for Jon Stewart's job as the host of "The Daily Show."
+Last week the Daily Beast revealed Amy was on the shortlist of comedians considered for the Comedy Central series alongside the likes of Chris Rock and Amy Poehler.
+Though Schumer ultimately turned down the gig, the "Trainwreck" star opened up to Howard Stern Tuesday morning about how much it meant to her.

-First off, Schumer wanted to clarify that the only reason she copped to being offered the job was because she realized the news was going to come out so there was no reason to lie about it.
+First, Schumer wanted to clarify the only reason she copped to being offered the job was because she realized the news was going to come out, therefor she had no reason to lie about it.

 Howard wondered how she would have fit in on the show considering politics hasn't played into her comedy routines as of yet.
 "You're not the type of person who keeps up with current events -- that's not you're gig, right?"
-Howard wondered.
-"In my private life, yeah," Amy revealed.
+Howard asked.

 The offer process was more or less informal.
 "I hung with Jon Stewart for a little bit and talked ...
 We had a piece of pizza and talked about the possibility of me hosting ...
 I was kind of fantasizing about it like -- oh then my brother [who is a jazz musician in Chicago] and my whole family could work there and everyone will get paid well.
 We'll have this little, like, commune," she imagined.

 In the end though, Amy couldn't come to terms with a few details. "[J]ust picturing being in the same building every day ...
 I just pictured all of the fittings, like all of the blazers I would have to wear.
 And I was like, 'I don't want to do that.'"

 "Trevor will be so much better at it than I could've ever been," she added.